This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 1. Participant AI Usage

-In an even more alarming situation, I conducted a session with a participant I can confidently say was reading from AI when answering my questions.
-I could see the device’s reflection on the screen as I asked questions and the participant looked over to read the ‘correct’ answer.
+In one situation, I conducted a session with a participant I can confidently say was reading from AI when answering my questions.
+I could see the device’s reflection on the screen as I asked questions, and the participant looked over to read the ‘correct’ answer.

 Here are a few methods to keep sessions relevant:

-1. Require cameras to be on to see participants engagement and focus
+- Require cameras to be on to see the participant's engagement and focus

-In my case, I was clear that if the participant wasn’t able to give more specific answers and real-life experiences I would end the session.
-I didn’t accuse them, because I can’t prove anything, but my objectivity was gone and I wasn’t getting valuable insights, so I couldn’t continue the session in good conscience.
+In my case, I was clear that if the participant wasn’t able to give more specific answers and real-life experiences, I would end the session.
+I didn’t make an accusation because I couldn’t prove anything, but my objectivity was gone and I wasn’t getting valuable insights.

 Watching behavior, understanding sentiment, and seeing facial reactions can be more telling than verbal feedback.